ATS and Privacy Regulations

 The California Consumer Privacy Act (CCPA) is "a state statute intended to enhance privacy rights and consumer protection for residents of California, United States".

 If the user is in the U.S., ATS.js will automatically check the CCPA Privacy String via direct communication with the IAB's USP API.
-When consent is rejected, ATS.js will automatically remove the RampID envelope from configured storage in the browser.
+When consent is rejected, ATS.js will automatically remove the RampID envelope from the configured storage in the browser.

 Note